Written by: Olivera Tolimir

 5. Hej!

 Hej is another way to say hi in Serbian.
 In other words, it’s an informal greeting that often replaces ćao, but mostly in written communication.
 This greeting represents English hey (written in a Serbian way).
-We sometimes multiply or when typing (hejjj / heeej).
+We sometimes multiply j or e when typing (hejjj / heeej).
 Just like ćao, younger generations mostly use it.

-6. Šta se radi? Šta ima?
+6. Šta se radi? / Šta ima?

 These two informal Serbian greetings are the closest to English What’s up.
 They’re used among close friends and family members.
 We usually ask these questions when we haven’t seen our friends for some time, so we’re interested in some news in their life.
 This is also how we like to start texting our friends – it’s showing we’d like to catch up.